FamilySearch/pewpew/README.md

 creates a `static_list` provider named `foo` where the first value provided will be `123`, the second `456`, third `789` then for subsequent values it will start over at the beginning.

-#### environment
-The `environment` *provider_type* behaves exactly like the `static` *provider_type* except the value comes from an environment variable.
-The value coming from the referenced environment variable will be parsed as JSON if possible, otherwise it will be a string.

 #### range
 The `range` *provider_type* provides an incrementing sequence of numbers in a given range.
 A `range` provider takes three optional parameters.